BU-CLOUD-F20/Building_CI_CD_for_API/README.md

 * Docker for containerizing web app
 * OpenShift on MOC for hosting production app and testing environment (integration, load/stress)

+Majority of our code will be in the CLI tool for generating GitHub Action workflow files.
+Development of the CLI tool is being done at https://github.com/yanchen01/cicd-cli

 <img src="assets/diagram.png">